 Gluten has gotten a bad wrap over the last few years.
-So, it’s often the first thing that comes to mind when digestive troubles hit.
+So, it's often the first thing that comes to mind when digestive troubles hit.
 Especially, if you feel better once you pull it out of your diet.
-But, heads up, gluten isn’t the only thing in your grains!
+But, heads up, gluten isn't the only thing in your grains!
+Is your gluten sensitivity really an intolerance to fructans?
+Let's find out!

 Along with other dietary proteins, carbohydrates, and fibres, gluten-containing grains also contain FODMAPs.
 FODMAPs are a group of small carbohydrates that hide in a ton of common foods.
 There are 5 FODMAP groups, each of which likes to hang out in specific places.
 The FODMAP fructan, for example, likes to hang out in gluten-containing grains.